-Complimenting the suggested PhD study above, a research project can be demarcated that focuses on the conceptualization and development of architectures to assist in the modeling and dissemination of indigenous knowledge systems.
+Complimenting the suggested PhD study above, a research project can be demarcated that focuses on the conceptualisation and development of architectures to assist in the modelling and dissemination of indigenous knowledge systems.

 Fellow 2 (Dissemination of Knowledge to make the small town environment sustainable):